janul/chapter10-review/chapter10.md

 supplement.

 1. **Re-Use** OTTO used schema from https://schema.org as a starting point.
-This means our vocabulary was almost compelte--OTTO defines some addditional vocabulary for federation specific stuff.
+This means our vocabulary was almost complete--OTTO defines some additional vocabulary for federation specific stuff.
 For example, in OTTO a participant is a subclass of schema.org Organization,  http://schema.org/Organization.